ValentinPerret/fb-messenger-analytics/README.md

 The key to link this tables together is `thread_path`

 ## Analysis
 I am building a jupyter notebook template for you to be able to graph you messenger data.
-I will push the notebook in this repo .It is a WIP, stay tuned.
+I will push the notebook in this repo.
+It is a WIP, stay tuned.